sp-wright/foooodie/README.md

 Things to work on...

-- more complex form validation
 - click through to individual cards & integrate Google Maps API
+- login section with choice to update/delete entries